-Credit Carry Forward
+No Carry Forward

-This plan allows unused credits to be transferred into the next policy year.
+This plan does not allow unused credits to be carried forward into the next policy year.

-Credits may be used to reimburse eligible medical expenses incurred in the same policy year in which the credits were allocated.
-Unused credits will be carried forward into the next policy year.
-Unused credits cannot be carried forward into further policy years.
-At the end of a policy year, unused credits that have been carried forward from a previous policy year are forfeited.
+Credits may be used to reimburse eligible expenses incurred in the same policy year in which the credits were allocated.
+At the end of a policy year, any unused credits are forfeited.